alekspiejka/weekly/README.md

 # weekly
-Cute personal planner to keep track of stuff
+cute personal planner to keep track of stuff